Jump to Section

 Course Overview

 Have you ever wondered how hydrotherapy and massage therapy help maintain animal health?
-Are you curious to find out how therapeutic treatment involving herbal medicine, acupuncture, and other forms of complementary veterinary care and support can improve the well-being of animals?
+Are you curious to find out how therapeutic treatments involving herbal medicine, acupuncture, and other forms of complementary veterinary care and support can improve the well-being of animals?

 In this course, learn alongside veterinary experts as they guide you through therapeutic handling skills to facilitate animal rehabilitation, such as physiotherapy modalities, alternative diets and nutrition for supportive and palliative care.
 You will also learn to care for animals of different breeds and stages of growth and understand more about positive behaviour modification.
 In addition, acquire new skills in emergency rescue care, post-surgery care and dental nursing.